-Actions The Proponent's Commitments Responsibility Associated stakeholders/ partners Timeframes Monitoring responsibility Monitoring frequency Key Performance Indicator (KPI) Reporting requirements Minimise impacts on Minimise impacts on housing affordability and availability in communities affected by the Project Ensure the Project does not adversely affect the affordability and availability of housing in local communities.
-Options include: Facilitate the construction of new housing in Moranbah dedicated for Project employees with a maximum of 20 - 34 houses commissioned between Project Years 1 - 11.
-Provide a financial contribution of \$500,000 over the Project life to the IAHT and/or ELAM for the construction of additional affordable housing in Moranbah.
-The Proponent IAHT Service sector employees and their families As advised The Proponent Milestone payment Full implementation of all housing commitments Completion of purchase arrangements with DoH Transfer of funding upon completion of relevant development authority and per agreement with IAHT Reduce inflationary effects on the housing market in Moranbah through investing in permanent housing stock.
-Options include: Facilitate the construction of new housing in Moranbah dedicated for Project employees with a maximum of 20 -34 houses commissioned between Project Years 1 - 11.
+Actions The Proponent's Commitments Responsibility Associated stakeholders/ partners Timeframes Monitoring responsibility Monitoring frequency Key Performance Indicator (KPI) Reporting requirements Minimise impacts on housing affordability and availab ility in communities affected by the Project Ensure the Project does not adversely affect the affordability and availability of housing in local communities.
+Construct or purchase a maximum of 20 - 34 houses in Moranbah between Project Years 1-11 dedicated for Project employees.
+The Proponent is committed to undertaking an analysis of Moranbah's housing market at the commencement of construction and engaging with council to determine an appropriate housing provision approach.
+Provide a financial contribution of up to \$500,000 over the Project life to the IAHT for the construction of additional affordable housing in The Proponent IAHT Service sector employees and their families As advised The Proponent Milestone payment Full implementation of all housing commitments Completion of purchase arrangements with DoH Transfer of funding upon completion of relevant development authority and per agreement with IAHT Moranbah.
+Reduce inflationary effects on the housing market in Moranbah through investing in permanent housing stock.
+Construct or purchase a maximum of 20 - 34 houses in Moranbah between Project Years 1- 11 dedicated for Project employees.
 The Proponent IRC Housing developers Project employees Ongoing during construction and operations The Proponent Milestone payments Full implementation of all housing commitments Purchase or construction of target number of houses in Project Year 2 (12-18 houses); Year 6 (4-6 houses) and Year 11 (4-6 houses) Minimise Project effe cts on the local housing market Minimise effects on local housing market through maximising local employment.
 The Proponent is committed to maximising local employment as per the measures outlined in the WMP.
 The Proponent Local communities Employment and training providers Ongoing during construction and operation The Proponent During operation, every year Full implementation of all housing commitments Annual report regarding workforce number and composition during operation